Holly Hagan: Career

-Hagan made her first appearance on MTV hit reality TV show Geordie Shore on the first episode of Series one making her one of the original cast members, in her time on the show she embarked on relationships with other cast members such as James Tindale, Scott Timlin and Kyle Christie.
+Hagan is one of the original cast members of MTV hit reality TV show Geordie Shore, making her first appearance in the first episode of Series one.
+During her time on the show she embarked on relationships with other cast members including James Tindale, Scott Timlin and Kyle Christie.
 After making 111 appearances Hagan left the show in the Series 13 finale which aired on 20, December 2016.

 In 2014, Hagan released a remixed cover version of "Milkshake".
 In April 2016, Hagan and her ex-boyfriend, co star Kyle Christie starred in MTV's new show Car Crash Couples.
 Hagan also released an autobiography titled "Holly Hagan: Not quite a Geordie book."

 In October 2016, Hagan appeared on Celebrity Storage Hunters UK as a buyer in Season 1.
 In January 2017, Hagan appeared on Celebrity 100% Hotter.
 In early 2018, Hagan appeared on E4’s spin off series Five Star Hotel, alongside Joey Essex, Lydia Bright and Spencer Matthews.

 Holly returned to Geordie Shore mid-way through series 17 in Australia following a 2 year break She did the same in series 18 and became a part time cast member for series 19 and made various appearances on nights out throughout the series however did not live in the house.
 Following her short return, Holly made the decision not to return for anymore series.
-In 2019, Hagan began starring in the MTV series Geordie OGs, a spinoff series of Geordie Shore until its cancellation in 2021.
-In October 2022 Hagan returned for the 23rd series of Geordie Shore which brought back all the original cast members excluding Vicky Pattison and Gary Beadle who chose not to return.
+In 2019, Hagan began starring in the MTV series Geordie Shore OGs, a spinoff series of Geordie Shore until its cancellation in 2021.
+In October 2022 Hagan returned for the 23rd series of Geordie Shore which brought back the original cast members excluding Vicky Pattison and Gary Beadle who chose not to return.

 Personal life

+Hagan grew up in Thornaby.
 In June 2019, Hagan announced her engagement to footballer boyfriend Jacob Blyth.
 They were married in Ibiza on 6 June 2022, and in January 2023 announced they were expecting their first child.
+She gave birth to a son in June 2023.